A Product Model: Amazon Kindle eReader OOBE

 Which meant Development was unblocked.

-Final screen designs would add, at most, non-functional elements such as user instructions (text strings) and look-and-feel specifics (layout, colors, iconography, and the like), all of which would be low-risk additions at later phases of development.
+Final screen designs would add, at most, non-functional elements such as user instructions (text strings) and look-and-feel specifics (layout, colors, iconography, and the like), all of which would be low-risk additions in later phases of development.

-ODAC details
+ODAC details (and Development unblocked)

 The product team identified five key steps in the ODAC process.